Christos Lagos, Esq.Partner

 Over the next 17 years, Mr. Lagos has successfully litigated against major consumer product and automobile manufacturers, insurance companies, property owners, health care providers, trucking and transportation companies, and other entities and corporations.
 Throughout his career, Mr. Lagos has handled several notable landmark cases.
 Most recently, he filed the first wrongful death lawsuit in the bridge collapse that occurred at Florida International University on March 15, 2018.

-Mr. Lagos has been designated as a "Top Lawyer" in Civil Litigation by the South Florida Legal Guide, named an ALM "Top Rated Lawyer" in the categories of Personal Injury and Litigation, and listed in "South Florida's Top Rated Lawyers" in the categories of Civil Law and Personal Injury.
+Christos Lagos has been designated as a "Top Lawyer" in Civil Litigation by the South Florida Legal Guide, named an ALM "Top Rated Lawyer" in the categories of Personal Injury and Litigation, and listed in "South Florida's Top Rated Lawyers" in the categories of Civil Law and Personal Injury.
 Mr. Lagos has been selected as one of "America's Top 100 High Stakes Litigators."
 This honor is reserved to identify the nation's most exceptional trial attorneys in high value, high stakes legal matters.
 Mr. Lagos received the highest rating of "Superb" from the Avvo attorney rating service.
+Mr. Lagos received "America's Most Honored Professionals - Top 1%" award by American Registry.
 In 2004, Mr. Lagos achieved the "AV Preeminent" rating by the Martindale-Hubbell Law Directory after a confidential peer review from members of the Bar and Judiciary.
 According to Martindale-Hubbell, this is the highest rating, indicating "the highest level of legal ability" and "the pinnacle of professional excellence."
 He has received an AV Preeminent rating for the past 14 consecutive years.

 Christos Lagos has successfully litigated against major consumer product and automobile manufacturers, insurance companies, property owners, health care providers, trucking and transportation companies, and other entities and corporations.
 The following section lists some of the notable settlements and judgments that Mr. Lagos has obtained which exceed a half million dollars: